Omar-khecharem/Omar-khecharem/README.md

 ## 🧠 My Philosophy

-> “Code is not just syntax — it’s the bridge between imagination and impact.”
+> “Code is like humor.
+When you have to explain it, it’s bad.”

 ---